 To enable such independent curiosity to blossom further and to allow students to see a bigger reality, our Learning Village Grades K - 4 program includes not only the academic skills of reading, writing, and computation, but of learning opportunities like FAB Lab, a project-based learning curriculum, which engages students and faculty each week.
 Here students hone the habits and skills needed to pursue student-selected inquiries.
 Each student generates a question, solves a problem, collaborates with peers, and follows their natural curiosities and intellectual pursuits.
 Such a process pushes students to think beyond themselves, a skill critical in the transition to the Learning Village Grades 5 - 8 where a more nuanced perspective is required.

-Spanning the Grades K - 12 curriculum is our Computer Science Initiative.
+Spanning the Grades K - 12 curriculum is our Computer Science program.
 Early forays into coding in the lower grades allow our middle learners to grow as computational thinkers, makers, and coders.
-Computer science elective classes and clubs are available in the Learning Village Grades 5 – 8, and push our students not just to pursue a vital new academic pursuit but to stretch how they think and solve problems.
+Computer science elective classes and clubs are available in the Learning Village Grades 5 – 8, and push our students not just to pursue a vital new academic pursuit, but to stretch how they think and solve problems.
 In the Upper School, computer science continues to enhance an already strong foundational sequence of physics, chemistry, biology, and earth science.
 The world is studied closely in these science courses, and scientific content meshes wonderfully with the growing skills and habits of young scientists and naturalists.

-Also encouraging our Upper School students to think broadly and make connections is the Upper School Humanities program, in which previously separated subjects are explored in an in-depth, interdisciplinary manner that allows students to reflect on themselves, the world around them, and their places in it.
+Also encouraging our Upper School students to think broadly and make connections is the Humanities program, in which previously separated subjects are explored in an in-depth, interdisciplinary manner that allows students to reflect on themselves, the world around them, and their places in it.